-Raising general awareness for community and rural sanitation by creating discussion fora and enhancing networking opportunities.
+Raising general awareness for sustainable WASH in institutions and gender equality by creating discussion fora and enhancing networking opportunities.

 Activities achieved so far